dgaydukov/cert-ocpjp11/files/ocpjp11.md

 `sun.misc` - special package for 2 low-level classes:
 * Unsafe - low-level logic that designed to be used by the core Java library developers.
 You can't even instantiate it normally (since constructor is private we have to use reflection to get instance).
 * Signal - low level system signals handling
-**Note that you shouldn't use these 2 classes in your code, otherwise your code would be too os-dependant.
+**Note that you shouldn't use these 2 classes in your code, otherwise your code would be too OS-dependant.
 Fatal error - technically it's impossible to get fatal error with java, cause it designed in such a way to handle this.
 Yet if you use `Unsafe` directly you can get it
 ```java
 import java.lang.reflect.Field;